 The day before the surgery:

-You should also talk to your doctor about your medicines, herbs, and dietary supplements.
-You may be asked to stop taking some medicines up to one week before the procedure, like: Ibuprofen
+You should also talk to your doctor about your medications, herbs, and dietary supplements.
+You may be asked to stop taking some medicines up to one week before the procedure.

-Depending on which option is best for you, your doctor may give you: Local anesthesia that will only numb the rectal areaGeneral anesthesia
+Depending on which option is best for you, your doctor may give you: Local anesthesia that will only numb the rectal areaGeneral anesthesia—You will be asleep during the surgery.

 If there are any skin tags near the fissure, they will be removed.
 Next, the doctor will carefully make a cut on the anal sphincter muscle.
 This will relax the sphincter and allow it to stretch, taking pressure off the fissure.
 The doctor will put a dressing into your anus to stop the bleeding.